 I always knit the first stitch with the old yarn.
 It is a matter of choice though.
 This way it keeps the seam edge nice a neat.
 (Of course if I am knitting stripes I will join yarn at the very beginning of the row)

-Snatch up the tail end of the old ball of yarn and the new yarn and wrap both yarns around the right needle and just knit it.
+Grab the tail end of the old ball of yarn and the new yarn and wrap both yarns around the right needle and just knit it.
 Knit the next stitch the same way using both yarns.
 Don't worry if the stitches get loose, it'll be ok.
 And you can fix it a bit in a minute.

 Knit two or three stitches and drop the old yarn end and continue knitting with the new one.